 Experimental materials

-The chickpea breeding program at ICARDA has been developing genetic materials suitable for spring (high yielding, drought and Fusarium wilt tolerant, large seeded) and winter (cold tolerant, Ascochyta blight resistant, Fusarium wilt tolerant, large seeded).
+The chickpea breeding program at ICARDA has been developing genetic materials suitable for spring (high yielding, drought and Fusarium wilt tolerant, large-seeded) and winter (cold tolerant, Ascochyta blight resistant, Fusarium wilt tolerant, large-seeded) sowing.
 The genetic materials (CIEN-S) developed for spring sowing were evaluated in each of the two seasons –winter and spring – and at each of the two locations –TH, at 36o 01 N, 36o56 E, 284 m above sea level, average annual precipitation 334 mm and TR, at 33o 49 N, 35o 59 E, 950 m above sea level, average annual precipitation 519 mm.
 Thus, there were four environments in total and the experiments were conducted in these environments for 14 years (from 1997 to 2010) using the same genetic material in a given year across all the four environments (location-season combinations).
 However, the genetic material over successive years had a variable number of common genotypes.
 In each year, all the genotypes were evaluated as a single set, i. e. in a single experimental design, except in 2000 and 2001 when relatively much larger numbers of genotypes were available.
-Hence these genotypes were grouped into three sets in 2000 and two sets in 2001 (Table1).
+Hence these genotypes were grouped into three sets in 2000 and two sets in 2001 (Table - 1).
 Thus over 14 years, there were a total of 12 x 4 + 3 x 4 + 2 x 4 = 68 layouts or experiments.

 Experimental designs

-The experimental designs were incomplete blocks, either as square lattices or alpha-designs, with variable number of replications (Table–1).
-Each genotype was planted in 4 m long 2-row plots with a distance between rows of 30 cm and between plants of 8 cm.
+The experimental designs were incomplete blocks, either as square lattices or alpha-designs, with variable number of replications (Table -1).
+Each genotype was planted in 4 m long 2-row plots with a distance between rows of 30 cm and 8 cm between plants.
 The winter sowing was done between 15 December and 10 January, and harvested between 10 and 25 June.
 The spring sowing was carried out between 10 and 20 February, and harvested between 20 and 30 June.
 Seed yields were recorded on a plot basis (2.4 m2) and converted to kg ha-1 for statistical analyses.

 Statistical methods